FengPu/X2R-document/docs/x2r.rst

 X2R is designed for both human and machine friendly through a public API.
 Based on the API, we releases two kinds of user interfaces for human users: a Web-based GUI and a Command Line Interface.

-In the following sections a

-API Usage Examples
+API Usage
 ------------------

+The details of API usage can be found in next chapter.

 User Interface